NityaManu/HTF24-Team-188/README.md

 **Motivation**

 Pet adoption platforms often lack proper verification, which can compromise pet safety.
-PetPaws addresses this by providing a simple adoption form as a final step, ensuring that every adoption is responsible while maintaining an easy-to-use interface.
+HappyPaws addresses this by providing a simple adoption form as a final step, ensuring that every adoption is responsible while maintaining an easy-to-use interface.

 **Hackathon Context**